Human Physiology, Technology, and Medical Devices

-BIOL 1015 (formerly PSTL 1135) examines specific topics in human anatomy and physiology, including fitness and disease and body systems, such as the respiratory, muscular, and cardiovascular systems.
-Students engage in a wide range of learning tasks, such as Process Oriented Guided Inquiry Learning (POGIL), cooperative quizzes, and many other endeavors that promote the social nature of knowledge, ie, group discussions.
+BIOL 1015 examines specific topics in physiology, such as fitness, disease, and body systems, including the respiratory, muscular, and cardiovascular systems.
+Students engage in a wide range of learning tasks, such as Process Oriented Guided Inquiry Learning (POGIL), cooperative quizzes, and many other endeavors that promote the social nature of knowledge, e.g., group discussions.
 There is little lecture in this course.

 Additional Credit Information

-- is a freshman-level introduction to human anatomy and physiology
+- is a freshman-level introduction to human physiology

 - satisfies the U of M liberal education core requirement for a biological science with lab

 Student Qualification Requirements